Alonso-del-Arte/toy-examples/CONTRIBUTING.md

 At first, I was using JUnit 4, I believe I have switched over the project to JUnit 5, but I'll have to check.

 Use Maven for the build tool.
-Even though Maven is awful, it seems to be absolutely required for Java Hacktoberfest projects.
+This project is provisionally a Maven project only for the sake of Hacktoberfest 2022.
+The problem with Maven is that it's a bloated program that does way more than what it was originally intended for, so it adds a lot of its own complexity to a project.